annapetry/pintrospective/README.md

 Pintrospective provides a Pinterest-like UI to visual art exploration.

 ##### Key Features:
--  Creates and updates two models simultaneously using nested attributes and wrapped parameters.
+- Simultaneously creates and updates User model and polymorphic Image model using nested attributes and wrapped parameters.
--  Reduces number of n + 1 queries by using :includes, which loads model associations using the minimum number of queries.
--  Consumes a RESTful Rails API which also includes custom routes.
+- Hunted down n+1 queries on the index view to keep navigation snappy

 ##### Under the Hood:
 Ruby on Rails, Backbone.js, Bootstrap, Postgresql, Isotope.js, HTML5, CSS